profmasson/POSS/syllabus.md

 # Course Description

 This is a undergrad/graduate course introducing the principles & practices of open source software development & communities of practice: history, intellectual property rights, economics & business models, development models, and community standards.
 The course begins with a historical study of the emergence and maturity of open source software from a variety of influences: the computer industry, thought leaders, and cultural movements.
 From there the course then covers copyright/patents,/trademarks/licensing and basic concepts of contracts.
-The impact of open source development and adoption on economics & various business models, in particular clarifying the apparent contradiction between free flow of information and the funding & compensation of participants, will be explored.
+The impact of open source development and adoption on economics & various business models, in particular clarifying the apparent contradiction between free flow of information and the funding & compensation of participants, are explored.
 The operational and organizational aspects of open source communities are covered to help understand the motivations that drive authentic participation: community, collaboration, contribution and co-creation.
 Throughout the course, hands-on activities using open source technologies are performed in order to develop skills on the practices of participation.

 All original content is licensed under a Creative Commons Attribution 4.0 International License.